CruddyShad0w/StockBot/README.md

 All you need to do is to set broker setting, and if you are using Alpaca (default), you can set the following.

+This will set your enviroment variables for the rest api.
+If you see an error reffering to the rest.api() call this is most likely the origin.

 Linux:
 ```sh
 export APCA_API_BASE_URL=xxx